VegaDeftwing/manual/Building.md

 sudo apt install git curl cmake libx11-dev libglu1-mesa-dev libxrandr-dev libxinerama-dev libxcursor-dev libxi-dev zlib1g-dev libasound2-dev libgtk2.0-dev libjack-jackd2-dev jq
 ```

-On Arch Linux:
+On Arch Linux, assuming a graphical enviroment is already installed:
 ```
-pacman -S git wget gcc make cmake tar unzip zip curl jq
+pacman -S base-devel git wget cmake tar unzip zip curl jq --needed
 ```
+Furthermore, if you wish to use Jack Audio the `Jack2` package is recomended, for whichmore information can be found on the [Arch Wiki](https://wiki.archlinux.org/index.php/JACK_Audio_Connection_Kit)

 ## Building Rack

 *If the build fails for you, please report the issue with a detailed error message to help the portability of Rack.*

 Clone this repository with `git clone https://github.com/VCVRack/Rack.git` and `cd Rack`.
 Make sure there are no spaces in your absolute path, since this breaks the Makefile-based build system.

 Clone submodules.

 	git submodule update --init --recursive

 Build dependencies locally.
-You may add `-j4` (or your number of logical cores) to your `make` commands to parallelize builds.
+You may add `-j$(nproc)` to your `make` commands to parallelize builds.
 This may take 15-60 minutes.
+If this build fails adding `-k` to ignore warnings may help, espcially
+if the failure is simply due to newer version of some library or dependency somewhere in the system.

 	make dep